 As a technical university it is our prime responsibility to educate tomorrow’s leaders and to perform first class research for the challenges of the future society.
-Sustainable development is a prime challenge in this century, and the university’s performance will especially be reflected by the results in society of our education and research towards this end.
+Sustainable development is one of the most important challenges for the coming century, and the university’s performance will especially be reflected by the changes in society as a consequence of our education and research.

-Increasing the sustainability performance of our campus, and refining support processes like procurement, are means to incorporate the real world opportunities, challenges and questions surrounding the sustainability transition, through the experience of students and staff.
-The campus then serves as a playground, or ‘living lab’ and as an example for society at large.
-Sustainable development requires an integral view on, and in depth knowledge of the things we use and the things we do.
-New research, education and collaboration opportunities appear when evaluating the interactions of the technologies we develop from the question how we minimize our ecological footprint.
+Increasing the sustainability performance of our campus and refining support processes like procurement are means to incorporate real world opportunities, challenges and questions surrounding the transition towards a more sustainable world through the experience of students and staff.
+The campus then serves as a playground, or Living Lab and as an example for society at large.
+Examples of Living Labs can be found in the Research tab.

-In the first year of its existence, the Green Office especially focussed on strengthening the interaction between science and the TU Delft facility management and real estate (FMRE) developments, and improving the decision making processes, to incorporate sustainability inherently in the many campus projects.
+In the first years of its existence, the Green Office especially focussed on strengthening the interaction between science and the TU Delft Facility Management and Real Estate (FMRE or FMVG in Dutch) developments and improving the decision making processes, to incorporate sustainability inherently in the many campus projects.
 In the coming years, experiences will be translated in a working modus for the other TU Delft corporate support organizations, to connect longer term sustainability goals (under development), with trust in organization wide support and realistic actions for achieving this.

 Important milestones, strengthening the TU Delft approach for sustainable development are: